-It's no secret that living, visiting, and even breathing in the vicinity of New York City can make your bank account question its very right to exist.
+It's no secret that living, visiting, and even breathing in the vicinity of the New York City Metropolitan Area can make your bank account question its very right to exist.
 There are entire websites dedicated to shaming the numerous real estate listings of dilapidated ratholes that apparently someone along the way thought fit for human dwelling in the city's buroughs.
-During the massive snowstorm that hit the east coast of the US this weekend, the price gouging hit a new high, or a new low—someone had the audacity to try and rent out an igloo on Airbnb.
+During the massive snowstorm that hit the east coast of the US this weekend, the price gouging was no less chill—someone had the audacity to try and rent out a goddamn igloo on Airbnb.

 "Dripping with ingenuity and alt-lifestyle aura lays the Snowpocalypse of 2016's most desirable getaway," read the description.
 "Hand-crafted, and built using only natural elements—we're offering the experience of a lifetime in this chic dome-style bungalow for you and bae."

 Other amenities boasted in the igloo listing: air conditioning, shampoo, washer, and dryer.
-The host, Patrick, even claimed that the dwelling, completely made of snow, had a bathroom, though no such room was pictured on the ad.
+The host, Patrick, even claimed that dwelling, completely made of snow, had a bathroom, though no such room was pictured on the ad.

 Follow Allison Elkin on Twitter.